patternfly/patternfly-tutorial/TUTORIAL.md

 ## Responsive

-As I mention before Bootstrap and PatternFly are reponsive, try now to resize the browser window and see how the content reacomodates as it hits the brakepoints.
+As we mentioned before, both Bootstrap and PatternFly are reponsive;  try resizing the browser window and see how the content adjusts as it hits the brakepoints.

 ## Javascript